No reply yet from North Korea on offer of talks, South Korea says

 Moon's office released a policy roadmap for his five-year term this week, saying it hopes to reach "complete denuclearization" by 2020.

-"We will come up with a comprehensive denuclearization negotiation plan that will lead a nuclear freeze to a complete dismantlement of nuclear programs.
-We will resume negotiations for comprehensive denuclearization and take early measures for denuclearization," the report said.
+"We will come up with a comprehensive denuclearization negotiation plan that will lead to a nuclear freeze and a complete dismantlement of nuclear programs.
+We will resume negotiations for comprehensive denuclearization," the report said.

-Once that happens, the report said South Korea would sign a peace treaty with North Korea.
+If those conditions are met, South Korea would willing to sign a peace treaty with the North, according to the report.
 The two countries are technically still at war, as hostilities during the Korean War ended with an armistice rather than a formal peace treaty.

-Pyongyang has long insisted that its nuclear weapons are here to stay, as North Korea believes its ability to use nukes against the United States is the key to preventing any American-led efforts at regime change.
-(JOSH NOTE -- just moved this up, copy is the same).

-"Unless a fundamental end is put to the US hostile policy toward the DPRK (Democratic People's Republic of Korea, North Korea's official name) and the nuclear threat to it, the DPRK will never put the nuke and ballistic rocket on the negotiating table nor take even an inch back from the road of bolstering the nuclear force which it has already taken," state-run KCNA said in a commentary the day after the July 4 ICBM launch.
+"Unless a fundamental end is put to the US hostile policy toward the DPRK (Democratic People's Republic of Korea, North Korea's official name) and the nuclear threat to it, the DPRK will never put the nuke and ballistic rocket on the negotiating table," state-run KCNA said in a commentary the day after the July 4 ICBM launch.

 'Nonsensical and acting deceptively'